wbor-fm/spinitron-proxy/README.md

 - forwards requests from a client (e.g. a mobile app) to Spinitron with the developer's API key
 - is read-only i.e. it only services GET requests
-- includes an in-memory cache mechanism optimized for https://github.com/dctalbot/spinitron-mobile-app
+- includes an in-memory cache mechanism optimized for <https://github.com/dctalbot/spinitron-mobile-app>
+- exposes a POST endpoint that Spinitron can use to let the app know when a new spin arrives
+- hosts a SSE stream to let downstream consumers know when new data is available, in real-time

 ## Cache strategy